TangentADA/Tangent.contracts.public/polomint/readme.txt

 Next, we will edit the env.sh file to ensure it is connected to the node of interest and the correct file path.

-Next, edit the 'query-key1.sh' file so that it contains the correct .addr/.address file for your desired address. invoke $. query-key.sh to ensure the address's utxo appears. (you will need the TxHash and TxIx in the next step)
+Next, edit the 'query-key1.sh' file so that it contains the correct .addr/.address file for your desired address. invoke $./query-key.sh to ensure the address's utxo appears. (you will need the TxHash and TxIx in the next step)

 Now, we need to get into a nix-shell and run ($ cabal build)

 Next, run the command
-	$ cabal exec token-policy --policy.plutus your_txHash#your_TxIX desired_number_of_tokens desired_token_name
+	$ cabal exec token-policy -- policy.plutus your_txHash#your_TxIX desired_number_of_tokens desired_token_name
 	$ cat policy.plutus

 Next, generate the policy.id for token.